hli30/capstone-mppai/README.md

 Due to competition rules, dataset is not disclosed.
 Only the script is published.

 An image classification task.
-Goal is to determining whether or not images of blood smear samples are infected with malaria.
+Goal is to determine whether or not images of blood smear samples are infected with malaria.
 Similar to the MNIST classification task.

 Public score: Log loss 0.20 (this is ~95% accuracy)